-There will never be a one-size-fits-all solution to Facebook marketing for fashion brands.
+There will never be a one-size-fits-all solution to Facebook marketing for fashion brands and clothing brands.
 There are so many factors, other than just the ads themselves, which can have an impact on conversions.
 Brand awareness and perception, social proof, accuracy of targeting and timing can all have a huge bearing on the success of a Facebook campaign, before you even get to the creative concept, design elements and the tone of the messaging.
 However, all of these things aside, there are some types of Facebook ad formats that lend themselves particularly well to the world of fashion.
 We have compiled some of the ad types that we have found work best for many of our fashion clients.

 Carousel product ads - with a ‘Shop Now’ CTA

 There are several different ways to use carousel ads, but some of our favourites include:

 - Single product: showing the same product in several different contexts e.g. the same top worn day and night with different outfit and accessory combinations to show how it can work for lots of occasions and settings.
 This can also work with different colour variations of the same garment.

 - Themed products: showing similar products e.g. different bikinis/beachwear options from a specific colour palette or range.

 - Get the look: showing a whole outfit on one image, then the other images in the carousel feature the products individually so people can easily click through to shop the look.